Driving an AI-powered future, we use machine learning translation in this website.

 The Schmidt Live mobile app let the team annotate measurements with voice, photos and comments and generate reports instantly.
 OSE could easily share the report with other project members and clients in seconds.
 The digital hammer could also be wirelessly connected to a Bluetooth printer for on the spot print-out of test results if required.

-Learn more about concrete testing methods in our Inspection Space.
+Learn more about concrete testing methods in our Tech Hub.

 Related content